Heerdam/MedianQuadtree/README.md

 # MedianQuadtree
 A MedianQuadTree or MQT for short is a data structure that allows to compute the tri-level convolution for any height map in $O(\sqrt(n))$ and thread-safe manner.
-The MQT serves as back-end for the TurboPacker library and was part of my master thesis.
+The MQT serves as back-end for the TurboPacker library and was part of my master thesis.<br />
+For a exhaustive discussion of the MQT I refere to here.

 ## Tri-Level Convolution
 For a height map $H(x, y)$, kernel $\kappa \in \mathbf{R}^2$ and height $\eta \in \mathbf{R}$ the tri-level convolution is $\wp:(l, m, h)$<br />